lisa-lumos/Snowflake/09-data-sharing.md

 - Discover/test 3rd-party data sources.
 - Easy access to raw data products from vendors.
 - Combine new & existing data to derive new business insights.
-- Have data available instantly and updated continually for users.
+- Have data available instantly, and updated continually for users.
 - Avoid the costs of building/maintaining APIs/data pipelines to load/update data.
 - Use BI tools of your choice.